Tattersalls Hotel, Townsville: History

 Evans left Tattersall's in 1872 to supervise the building of his new Queen's Hotel on the Strand.
 James McGrath became the licensee of Tattersall's in 1874 beginning a long association of the extended McGrath family with the hotel.
 Following his death in 1878, his son Daniel McGrath became the licensee.
 In that year, Thomas Enright, who became a leading community figure associated with Tattersall's hotel, became the licensee of the Post Office Hotel, Townsville.
 Enright had come to Townsville in 1878 working with his father, Thomas Enright senior on a variety of civil infrastructure projects.
-He had spent the previous years from 1876 exploring the Hodgkinson region inland from Cairns (a potential goldfield) and before that had been licensee of the Commercial hotel at Sadlier's Waterholes (now Morven) from 1873–75 and the Drover's Arms, Hoganthulla 1875–77.
+He had spent the previous years from 1876 exploring the Hodgkinson region inland from Cairns (a potential goldfield) and before that had been licensee of the Commercial hotel at Sadlier's Waterholes (now Morven) from 1873 to 1875 and the Drover's Arms, Hoganthulla 1875–77.

 In 1881, the original 1865 hotel was demolished.
 In its place, a two-storeyed timber and corrugated galvanised iron structure was added to the brick 1868 section.
 It featured exposed framing and lace brackets on the supporting posts of the verandah and roof.
 The new Tattersall's was reported to be "a handsome new structure".

 In April 1884 Enright transferred the license of the Post Office Hotel to JR Riley while Daniel McGrath continued to hold the license to Tattersall's.
 In 1885 Enright's wife tragically died and in the following year he took over the license and running of Tattersall's Hotel.
 Townsville continued to boom with the population growing from 1500 in 1875 to 3032 in the 1881 census.
 Tattersall's was centrally located in the growing township with the town's first buses operating from the hotel and continued to be the terminus of Townsville bus routes for nearly a century.

 During the 1880s the growth of the sugar and mineral industries encouraged the construction of rail lines from Townsville to Ayr, Charters Towers and Hughenden.
 There was also considerable expenditure on harbour improvements with the construction of jetties at Ross Island and improvements to the eastern breakwater.